symfony/symfony-docs/components/mercure.rst

     browsers and other HTTP clients in a convenient, fast, reliable and battery-friendly way.
-    It is especially useful to publish real-time updates of resources served through web APIs, to reactive web and mobile apps.
+    It is especially useful to publish real-time updates of resources served through web APIs, to reactive web and mobile applications.

 The Mercure Component implements the "publisher" part of the Mercure Protocol.